sambyers/o365_fmc/README.md

 - FMC API wrapper called fireREST
   - https://github.com/kaisero/fireREST
   - I started to write my own class for this, but figured I shouldn't reinvent the wheel.
   - This wrapper works.
-It's missing a few things, but it has most of what you'd want.
-- Test it using vagrant.
-There is a vagrantfile included and a privisioning script.
+- Test it using vagrant and Ubuntu 16.04.
+There is a vagrantfile included and a provisioning script.

 ## How to run in vagrant
 - To run, install vagrant and run the following commands in the directory where you cloned this repo: